The Health and Safety Authority (HSA) is responsible for enforcement of health and safety at work legislation.

 Workplace HSA inspections

-HSA inspectors could call on you at any time.
+HSA inspectors could call to your workplace at any time.

 During an inspection a HSA inspector will look for: